Stuart Daughtridge – Director & Chair

 Mr. Daughtridge has been with Kratos since 1999, and in the satellite and aerospace industry since 1986.
 In his current position, Mr. Daughtridge leads Kratos’ satellite ground segment technology research and development efforts.
 Prior to his current role, he held several senior management positions, including SVP & GM of the Integral Systems Products Group, SVP & GM of the Integral Systems Commercial Group, as well as Program Manager of several major commercial programs.
 Before joining the Company, Mr. Daughtridge held various management and engineering positions with Orion Satellite Corporation, Intelsat, and Spacecom.
 Mr. Daughtridge holds a Bachelor of Science from Lafayette College.

-Juan Deaton – Director
+Simon Swift – Director

 John Heskett – Director